OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 ## Upgrading the contract

-Remember that for this guide we are using a local development network.
-Do not stop the `truffle develop` command that we ran before, or you will lose your previous deployment!
+Remember that for this guide we are using a [ganache](https://truffleframework.com/docs/ganache/quickstart) local development network.
+Do not stop the `ganache-cli` command that we ran before, or you will lose your previous deployment!

 Now, let's say we found an issue on our contract, or maybe we just want to